Study Materials Available

 Question

-Who constructed the first microscope using a single biconvex lens?
+Which Dutch scientist is credited with constructing the first simple microscope using a single biconvex lens?

 Answer